 You have skipped the navigation, tab for page content

-“I understand that; it's a business and everyone needs to understand that as well.
+“I understand that.
+It's a business and everyone needs to understand that as well.

-“I still had one more year left, but at my age (31) to secure my future, that was sort of main thing and having that security as well.
+“I still had one more year left, but at my age (31) to secure my future, that was sort of the main thing and having that security as well.
 The Titans came there with the three years, so at my age, three years is a lifetime.

 “I am just pretty excited to get back to work and get into the routine and the grind and see what happens.